 Proclaimed in 2011 by UNESCO Member States and adopted by the United Nations General Assembly in 2012 as International Day of the United Nations, February 13 became World Radio Day (WRD).
-While the Paris Agreement takes on capital importance, radio contributes to the achievement of its international objectives by supporting populations in the face of climate change through the dissemination of fact-based information, listeners’ voices, dedicated radio shows …
+Radio contributes to the achievement of its international objectives by supporting populations through climate disasters such as tropical storms and floods.
+It helps with the dissemination of fact-based information, listeners’ voices, and dedicated radio shows.

-To all radio professionals and volunteers, everywhere in the world, UNESCO salutes your daily work and your commitment to the future of our planet, our future.
+To all radio professionals and volunteers, everywhere in the world, UNESCO salutes your daily work and your commitment to our future.

 2025 Opportunities